buildkite/elastic-ci-stack-for-aws/README.md

 ### Passing in Credentials

 The best way to get credentials such as Docker Hub login/pass to your builds is to pass them as environmental variables.

-If you provide `DOCKER_HUB_AUTH` as an env with the contents of your `~/.dockercfg` file, it will be written out before your build.
+For Docker Hub credentials specifically, you can use `DOCKER_HUB_USER`, `DOCKER_HUB_PASSWORD` and `DOCKER_HUB_EMAIL`.
+The older `DOCKER_HUB_AUTH` with a `dockercfg` format in it is still supported too.